ngkalaf/ngkalaf.github.io/media.md

 Boston, Joshua. <a href="https://www.cleveland.com/opinion/2020/09/supreme-court-should-not-be-a-campaign-wedge-issue-joshua-boston.html" target="_blank">"Supreme Court should not be a campaign ‘wedge issue'."</a> <a href="https://muckrack.com/blog/2019/10/24/the-top-25-us-daily-newspapers-of-fall-2019" targer="_blank"><i>The Plain Dealer</i>.</a> Appeared in print and on Cleveland.com on Wednesday, September 23, 2020.

-Boston, Joshua. <a href="https://www.bgsu.edu/news/2020/10/joshua-boston-on-us-supreme-court-and-2020-election.html" target="_blank">"Q&A: BGSU's Dr. Joshua Boston on the U.S. Supreme Court and the 2020 Election."</a> Appeared in print and on <a href="https://www.bgsu.edu/news.html" targer="_blank"><i>BGSU News Online</i>.</a> on Wednesday, October 21, 2020.
+Boston, Joshua. <a href="https://www.bgsu.edu/news/2020/10/joshua-boston-on-us-supreme-court-and-2020-election.html" target="_blank">"Q&A: BGSU's Dr. Joshua Boston on the U.S. Supreme Court and the 2020 Election."</a> Appeared on <a href="https://www.bgsu.edu/news.html" targer="_blank"><i>BGSU News Online</i>.</a> on Tuesday, October 20, 2020.

 # Media Interviews & Appearances